-It's a technique of grouping and partitioning the test input data, which is being used for the purpose of testing the software product into a number of different classes.
-These different classes, resembles the specified requirements and common behaviour or attribute(s) of the aggregated inputs.
+Equivalence Class Testing, which is also known as Equivalence Class Partitioning (ECP) and Equivalence Partitioning, is an important software testing technique used by the team of testers for grouping and partitioning of the test input data, which is then used for the purpose of testing the software product into a number of different classes.

+These different classes resemble the specified requirements and common behaviour or attribute(s) of the aggregated inputs.
 Thereafter, the test cases are designed and created based on each class attribute(s) and one element or input is used from each class for the test execution to validate the software functioning, and simultaneously validates the similar working of the software product for all the other inputs present in their respective classes.

-Consider a software application, which takes not less than two digit number and not more than 3 digit number, for its execution.Below given is the huge amount of input, to test and validate the functioning of the software application.
+Consider a software application, which takes not less than two digit number and not more than 3 digit number, for its execution.
+Given below is the huge amount of input to test and validate the functioning of the software application.

 Similarly, a number 7 is used from the class "single digit numbers", i.e. invalid input.
 It is expected by the software application, to generate error, on using number 7, and if does then the software is functioning appropriately, and it is also assumed that the remaining single digit number will also produces error(s), in the software application.